September 16, 2020

 Becoming a Certified Autism Specialist (CAS) is a possible path for a BCBA, and in fact, the two careers require similar skill sets and experience levels.
 As the most significant difference, BCBA professionals work with a wider range of conditions, while a CAS specifically assists individuals with autism.

-For this role, candidates should have earned a master’s degree, obtained BACB certification, and worked with patients or students with autism for at least two years and need to stay up to date on their continuing education (CEU) hours.
+For this role, candidates should have earned a master’s degree, obtained BACB certification, worked with patients or students with autism for at least two years, and need to stay up to date on their continuing education (CEU) hours.

-Like a BCBA, a CAS can work in a private practice, clinical, or educational setting as a speech language pathologist, physical or occupational therapist, behavior therapist, or counselor who assists and monitors the progress of individuals with autism.
+Like a BCBA, a CAS can work in private practice, clinical, or educational settings as a speech-language pathologist, physical or occupational therapist, behavior therapist, or counselor who assists and monitors the progress of individuals with autism.

 Special Education Assistant